How to Check Tyre Pressures

 7. Pressures decrease more rapidly in warmer weather so check more often

-8. If you are towing don’t forget to check the pressures on these
+8. If you are towing, don’t forget to check the pressures and adjust accordingly

 9. Use your regular pressure check to check the general condition of your tyres

 With the cost of fuel always seeming to be increasing, it is always worth looking for ways to make savings through other areas.
-Looking at your vehicles fuel consumption is one such way, as using less fuel ultimatley saves money, and various car tyre features can contribute to this factor.
+Looking at your vehicle's fuel consumption is one such way, as using less fuel ultimately saves money, and various car tyre features can contribute to this factor.
 Every part of a tyre has the potential to cause a significant increase or decrease in the use of fuel.
-Please take a look at our article about tyre labelling which explains how different tyre fuel ratings impacts the efficieny of your tyres.